kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 It does _not_ delete the [Node object](https://kubernetes.io/docs/concepts/architecture/nodes/#api-object) from Kubernetes.
 Cleaning up Node objects corresponding to terminated instances is the responsibility of the [cloud node controller](https://kubernetes.io/docs/concepts/architecture/cloud-controller/#node-controller), which can run as part of [kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) or [cloud-controller-manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/).

+### How does Cluster Autoscaler treat nodes with status/startup/ignore taints?

+### Startup taints
+Startup taints are meant to be used when there is an operation that has to complete before any pods can run on the node, e.g. drivers installation.

+Cluster Autoscaler treats nodes tainted with `startup taints` as unready, but taken into account during scale up logic, assuming they will become ready shortly.

+**However, if the substantial number of nodes are tainted with `startup taints` (and therefore unready) for an extended period of time the Cluster Autoscaler might stop working as it might assume the cluster is broken and should not be scaled (creating new nodes doesn't help as they don't become ready).**

+Startup taints are defined as:
+- all taints with the prefix `startup-taint.cluster-autoscaler.kubernetes.io/`,
+- all taints defined using `--startup-taint` flag.

+### Status taints
+Status taints are meant to be used when a given node should not be used to run pods for the time being.

+Cluster Autoscaler internally treats nodes tainted with `status taints` as ready, but filtered out during scale up logic.

+This means that even though the node is ready, no pods should run there as long as the node is tainted and if necessary a scale-up should occur.

+Status taints are defined as:
+- all taints with the prefix `status-taint.cluster-autoscaler.kubernetes.io/`,
+- all taints defined using `--status-taint` flag.

+### Ignore taints
+Ignore taints are now deprecated and treated as startup taints.

+Ignore taints are defined as:
+- all taints with the prefix `ignore-taint.cluster-autoscaler.kubernetes.io/`,
+- all taints defined using `--ignore-taint` flag.
 ****************

 # How to?